natlogica/hundred-days/r1-log.md

 Today's focus is on debugging techniques.
 Describe the problem and test your assumptions.
 Next try to reproduce the bug.
 Using print statements can help to clarify the status of a variable, which may be something unexpected and provides a clue to the problem.
 For the project today, several debugging exercises are provided.

 ### R1D14
 The project today is to implement a python version of the higher lower game, based on search volume: guess which search term is more popular than another.
+A Python dictionary contains some data about how many followers certain celebrities have, and the game will determine how accurate the guesses are.